w3c/wai-intro-wcag/content/docs.md

 ### Understanding WCAG 2

-<cite>Understanding WCAG 2: A guide to understanding and implementing Web Content Accessibility Guidelines 2</cite> has additional details for people who want to understand the guidelines and success criteria more thoroughly.
-It provide extensive guidance, including:
+<cite>Understanding WCAG 2</cite> is a guide to understanding and implementing WCAG.
+It has details for people who want to understand the guidelines and success criteria more thoroughly.
+It includes:

 *  the intent
 *  how it helps people with different disabilities